Missing Man's Body Found Buried Outside Long Beach Home

 Long Beach police reported that remains discovered buried on the property of a home in the 500 block of West 8th Street have been identified by the Los Angeles County Medical Examiner’s Office as Zach Kennedy.

 Kennedy was last seen on Oct.
-22, 2017 at the home outside of which his remains were found, police said.
+22, 2017 at the home, where his remains were later found outside, police said.

 Detectives unearthed Kenney’s remains on May 3 after obtaining a search warrant to excavate on the property.
 There was no word on what prompted them to search it.